avijitliberty/cloud-native/content/cheatsheets/aws/apigateway.md

 * **IAM Authorizers**

-  * If you have an internal service or a restricted number of customers,  IAM is a great choice - especially for applications that use IAM to interact with other AWS services using IAM roles.
+  * If you have an **internal** service or a restricted number of customers, ```IAM``` is a great choice - especially for applications that use IAM to interact with other AWS services using IAM roles.
   * When you enable IAM authorization, all requests are required to be signed using the AWS Version 4 signing process (also known as Sig v4).
-  * The process uses your AWS access key and secret key to compute an HMAC signature using SHA 256.
+  * The process uses your AWS **access key** and **secret key** to compute an HMAC signature using SHA 256.
-  * You can obtain these keys as an IAM user or by assuming an IAM role.
+  * You can obtain these keys as an **IAM** user or by assuming an IAM ```role```.
-  * The key information is added to the Authorization header, and behind the scenes, API Gateway will take that signed request, parse it, and determine whether or not the user who signed the request has the IAM permissions to invoke your API.
+  * The key information is added to the Authorization **header**, and behind the scenes, API Gateway will take that signed request, parse it, and determine whether or not the user who signed the request has the IAM permissions to invoke your API.
 If not, API Gateway will simply deny and reject that request.
-  * So for this type of authentication, your requestor must have AWS credentials.
+  * So for this type of authentication, your requestor must have AWS **credentials**.

   ![APIGateway-IAMAuthorizer](/images/uploads/APIGateway-IAMAuthorizer.JPG)

 * **Lambda Authorizers**

-  * If you are using an OATH strategy as an organization, you may want to look at Token authorization with a Lambda Authorizer.
+  * If you are using an **OATH** strategy as an organization, you may want to look at Token authorization with a **Lambda Authorizer**.
   * A Lambda authorizer is simply a Lambda function that you can write to perform any custom authorization that you need.
-  * There are two types of Lambda Authorizers: Token and Request.
+  * There are two types of Lambda Authorizers: ```Token``` and ```Request```.
   * When a client calls your API, API Gateway verifies whether a Lambda authorizer is configured for the API method.
   If so, API Gateway calls the Lambda function.
-In this call, API Gateway supplies the authorization token (or the request parameters based on the type of authorizer), and the Lambda function returns a policy that allows or denies the caller’s request.
+In this call, API Gateway supplies the authorization **token** (or the **request parameters** based on the type of authorizer), and the Lambda function returns a policy that **allows** or **denies** the caller’s request.
-  * API Gateway also supports an optional policy cache that you can configure for your Lambda Authorize.
+  * API Gateway also supports an optional policy **cache** that you can configure for your Lambda Authorizer.
 This feature increases performance by reducing the number of invocations of your Lambda authorizer for previously authorized tokens.
-And with this cache, you can configure a custom TTL.
+And with this cache, you can configure a custom **TTL**.
-  * To make it easy to get started with this method, you can choose the API Gateway Lambda Authorizer blueprint when creating your authorizer function from the Lambda console.
+  * To make it easy to get started with this method, you can choose the API Gateway Lambda Authorizer **blueprint** when creating your authorizer function from the Lambda console.

   ![APIGateway-LambdaAuthorizers](/images/uploads/APIGateway-LambdaAuthorizers.JPG)

-  * For Lambda authorizers of the TOKEN type, API Gateway passes the source token to the Lambda function as a JSON input.
+  * For Lambda authorizers of the ```TOKEN``` type, API Gateway passes the source token to the Lambda function as a JSON input.
 Based on the value of this token, your Lambda function will determine whether to allow the request.
   * If it does allow the request, then your Lambda function will return an IAM policy that **Allows execute-API: Invoke** on the particular API resources that you specified.
 This lets a caller invoke the specified methods that are defined in the API in the JSON output.
   * If your Lambda function denies the request, you’ll need to return a JSON policy document that **Denies** access to the API methods and resources specified.
 In this case, the client receives a 403 error.

   ![APIGateWay-LambdaAuthizers-Token](/images/uploads/APIGateWay-LambdaAuthizers-Token.JPG)

-  * Lambda authorizers of REQUEST type are useful if you need more information about the request itself before authorizing it.
+  * Lambda authorizers of ```REQUEST``` type are useful if you need more information about the request itself before authorizing it.
   * Request type authorizers allow you to include additional payload in the JSON input to your Lambda function.
-  So if you want to make authorizations that are based on information found in the request header, query string parameters, or the body of the request, use the REQUEST type.
+So if you want to make authorizations that are based on information found in the request **header**, **query string** parameters, or the **body** of the ```request```, use the REQUEST type.
   * When API Gateway receives the request and invokes your custom authorizer, it will include this additional request information.
 You can then use it as part of evaluating whether or not to authorize the request.

   ![APIGateway-LambdaAuthorizers-Request](/images/uploads/APIGateway-LambdaAuthorizers-Request.JPG)